afmkt/syncraft/docs/index.md

 ## Why Syncraft?

 - One grammar, two directions.
 Parse and generate from the same syntax.
-- Select pieces with marks and map them to dataclasses.
-- Transform data and regenerate text.
+- Transform data to the shape you need and back
 - Constraints to validate AST/data.
-- Search utilities to locate data in AST.